Welcome to Reading & Mid Berkshire CAMRA

 What is CAMRA?

-Do you enjoy Real Ale in Real Pubs?
+Do you enjoy Real Ale, Real Cider or Real Perry in Real Pubs?
 Do you prefer to drink cask-conditioned ale to mass produced, mass market keg beer and lager?
 Does the continued threat against the unique flavours of real ale worry you?
-CAMRA is a national organization devoted to promoting real ale in real pubs, and Reading CAMRA, the local branch, is active both in campaigning for real ale, but also socially.
+CAMRA is a national organization devoted to promoting real ale, cider and perry in real pubs, and Reading & Mid-Berkshire CAMRA, the local branch, is active both in campaigning for real ale, cider and perry, but also socially.

 - To maintain consumer rights